-My Vegan Fruit and Yogurt Breakfast Tart makes a fun non-dairy breakfast treat for any occasion.
+My Vegan Fruit and Yogurt Tart makes a fun non-dairy breakfast treat for any occasion.
 Customize your healthy tart with whatever fruit’s in season.

 You could wait for a special occasion to try this beautiful vegan fruit and yogurt breakfast tart, Valentine’s Day, Easter, and Mother’s Day are right around the corner, but it’s really just a festive way to enjoy what so many of us eat (or should eat) for breakfast every day.
 My granola crust is pressed into a tart pan, briefly baked to set it, and then topped with So Delicious Dairy Free Yogurt Alternative, and fresh fruit.
-I’ve been eating So Delicious dairy free ‘yogurt’ for years, and I love the coconutty flavor and silky texture.
-It’s perfect for this vegan tart.
+It’s a plant based alternative to my Beautiful Breakfast Tart.

 I used the fruit that was available in my supermarket for this tart…I always look for a variety of shape and color to keep things interesting.